-New York's Family Court Act does not expressly allow for a child welfare response in non-familial child sex trafficking cases and does not statutorily provide for a specialized response to child sex trafficking reports.
-The definition of "abused child" under N.Y.
+New York's Family Court Act does not expressly allow for a child welfare response in non-caregiver child sex trafficking cases.
+Specifically, the definition of "abused child" under N.Y.
 Fam.
 Ct.
-Act § 1012(e)(iii) (Definitions) specifically limits the definition to acts committed by the child's "parent or other person legally responsible for his care," and no alternative response is statutorily provided for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Act § 1012(e)(iii) (Definitions) limits the definition to acts committed by the child's "parent or other person legally responsible for his care."
+Further, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.